Absolutely Everything You Need To Know About Lamb

 - Smaller cuts like rib chops and sliced roast cuts can be fully cooked on the stovetop.

-Lamb is used in cuisines the world over.
-Take advantage of the meat’s versatility and wake up your spring table with internationally inspired preparations.
+Take advantage of lamb’s versatility, and wake up your spring table with one of these suggestions:

 - Fragrant Garlic and Herb Chops.
-Fresh herbs — mint, cilantro, rosemary, thyme and basil — can work to flavor the lamb before cooking in a marinade or join in later in a side dish.
+Fresh herbs — mint, thyme and basil — can work to flavor the lamb before cooking or join in later in a side dish.
 Turn these into a seasoning paste using garlic, lemon juice and paprika for lamb shoulder chops bound for the grill.
 Serve with a feta chopped salad and herb vinaigrette.